W41do/SOS-DOOM/README.md

 # **DANGER ZONE**
-# **DANGER ZONE**
-# **DANGER ZONE**
-# **DANGER ZONE**
-# **DANGER ZONE**

-## The content below has not been edited yet and served primarily as a solving procedure for the author.
----
-## The content below has not been edited yet and served primarily as a solving procedure for the author.
----
-## The content below has not been edited yet and served primarily as a solving procedure for the author.
----
-## The content below has not been edited yet and served primarily as a solving procedure for the author.
----
 ## The content below has not been edited yet and served primarily as a solving procedure for the author.
 ---

 ## Clone & Run DOOM on Linux